apankrat/js-noisy-gradient/README.md

 Here it's done with WebGL, which is probably one of more esoteric uses of this lovely framework.

-In fact, this is probably what makes the whole thing notable.
+In fact, the WebGL use is what makes the whole thing notable.

 If you ever wondered how to apply WebGL in a purely *aesthetic* capacity, this is **the** example of that.